-Whether you’re looking to fix a too-tight shirt or simply want a swingier silhouette, I’ve got a super easy tutorial showing how to add fabric to a shirt to make it bigger!
+Whether you’re looking to fix a too-tight shirt or simply want a swingier silhouette, I’ve got a super easy tutorial showing how to add fabric to a shirt to make it bigger (find more 20+ ways to refashion clothes bigger here)!
 My shape definitely changed after two kids (see this post for more about how postpartum self care & sewing has intersected for me!) and I feel much more comfortable with looser tops.
 Instead of scouring the thrift store racks for a shirt with the right cut, I can pick up whatever suits my fancy and it takes half an hour to add a fun accent fabric instead.

 This post was sponsored by JOANN, which means they supplied materials and compensated me for my time, but all opinions are my own.

 JOANN just released new knit prints for fall and I immediately jumped on this fun leopard one.
 It’s a nice, medium weight knit without any see through issues and felt comparable to my original shirt so I knew it would mesh well.

 So much comfier!
 It’s a fun way to add an accent of leopard or another fabric you might not want to wear in an entire garment too.

 This is a very beginner friendly refashion tutorial, I took lots of pictures and spelled out every step.
 If you haven’t sewn much with knits, this is a great place to start!

 If you like this post, check out these other posts while you’re here!

 - 25+ Free women’s shirt sewing patterns